 The muscles of the front quadriceps and front hip should be engaged.
 After a few repetitions the thigh muscles should burn (good burn).

 If I bend the knee during this exercise it puts additional pressure on the joint and causes me pain.

 Once I’ve completed the exercise for the front of the thigh, I turn and face the chair, table, or stationary object the band is hooked onto.
-This exercise will be very similar however the difference is in the direction the leg moves.
-Instead of moving forward a few inches I move heel back, away from the chair or table.
+This exercise is just like the first exercise, however the difference is in the direction the leg moves.
+Instead of moving forward a few inches I move my heel back, away from the chair or table.

 I feel the hamstring muscle (back of thigh) flexing as I do this exercise.
 Once again, I keep a straight leg to avoid pressure on your knee joint.
 I move the heel backward 5-6 inches and slowly return to starting position while concentrating on the muscles of the upper leg.